valentinkm/MinervasMemo/README.md

 ## Usage
 ### Local Usage
-- Deposit your `.vtt` transcript files in the "docs/" subdirectory.
+- Deposit your transcript VTT files in the "docs/" subdirectory.
 - To convert and summarize a .vtt transcript file, use the following command:

 `python minervasmemo.py -i "sample.vtt" --mode summarize`